b3-exmo/b3-exmo.github.io/docs/Doctrines/Doctrine.md

 &nbsp;

 ## Policy vs Doctrine
-> *OAKS: I don’t know that it’s possible to distinguish between policy and doctrine in a church that believes in continuing revelation and sustains its leader as a prophet… I’m not sure I could justify the difference in doctrine and policy in the fact that before 1978 a person could not hold the priesthood and after 1978 they could hold the priesthood.*
+> *OAKS: ==I don’t know that it’s possible to distinguish between policy and doctrine== in a church that believes in continuing revelation and sustains its leader as a prophet… ==I’m not sure I could justify the difference in doctrine and policy== in the fact that before 1978 a person could not hold the priesthood and after 1978 they could hold the priesthood.*

 — Elder Dallin H Oaks in [interview with Associated Press SLC](https://www.newspapers.com/article/the-times-news-partial-transcript-of-ap/21138508/), regarding the 1978 revelation on race

+Bravo, good sir. [[Too Sacred to Share#Apostles|Bold and declarative]], spoken just like a lawyer 👏

 &nbsp;